-Despite the deluge of digital images in modern life, there’s still something about a printed photo that can get people excited about photography again.
+Digital images are everywhere in modern life but there’s something about a printed photo that can still get people excited about photography.
 Whether you’re creating a photo album for wedding clients, selling individual prints on your website, or printing out photos to hang in your next gallery show, a printed image has depth, texture, and weight that can’t be matched on a computer screen.

 Epson SureColor P700